-Stepping into Marrakech will throw your senses into overdrive, there is so much to see and do that I have filtered out the best experiences from a chaotic three days in the red city.
+Stepping into Marrakech will throw your senses into overdrive – there is so much to see and do – so I have filtered out the best experiences from a chaotic three days in the red city.
 The city’s enchanting medina is the main hub of activity – a baffling labyrinth of hustle and bustle located within the shadows of the towering Atlas Mountains.

 1. Embrace the lack of clear direction.